Skip to content

 Figure 7.
 Wisconsin Ag Land Values and Rental Rates

-Implications for Agricultural Land Owners and Farmers
+Implications for Agricultural Landowners and Farmers

 The appreciation in land value is only realized when the assets are sold.
 In most cases, the operating agricultural business will not directly benefit from changes in land value.
 High land values provide the retirement cushion for “last generation” farm businesses.
-However, high land prices make it more difficult for new entrants to get started without significant help from family members or other benefactors.
+However, high land prices make it more difficult for new entrants to get started without significant help from family members or other financing.

-Although dairy farming is well suited to the climate, topography, and infrastructure of Wisconsin, the continued survival of a viable dairy industry depends upon access to affordable land resources.
+Although dairy farming is well-suited to the climate, topography, and infrastructure of Wisconsin, the continued survival of a viable dairy industry depends upon access to affordable land resources.

 Appendix